alphagov/paas-team-manual/docs/team/notifying_tenants.md

 We send the email from any team member's `gov.uk` GMail account.

+We use support email address as a non-alias to send from.
+To configure that for your account, follow these instructions:

 [Setting up an alternative 'Send from' address](https://support.google.com/mail/answer/22370?hl=en)

 [Difference between alias and non-alias](https://support.google.com/a/answer/1710338?ctx=gmail&hl=en-GB&authuser=0&rd=1)